• Menu

 One of the benefits of choosing Cypress Mountain is that you get access to their Nordic Area on Hollyburn Ridge.

-• 19 kilometers of groomed cross country ski trails
+• 19 kilometres of groomed cross-country ski trails

-That’s right, whether you’re a beginner or seasoned vet you’ll have plenty of terrain here.
+Whether you’re a beginner or a seasoned vet, you’ll have plenty of terrain here.

 Trail tickets are full day (9:00 am to 10:00 pm) or evening (3:00 pm to 10:00 pm).